-The Board of Directors, in accordance with our By-Laws, as amended (the "By-Laws"), has set the number of members of our Board of Directors at nine.
-At the Annual Meeting, nine nominees are to be elected to serve on the Board until the 2014 Annual Meeting of Stockholders and until their respective successors have been duly elected and qualified.
+The Board of Directors, in accordance with our By-Laws, as amended (the "By-Laws"), has set the number of members of our Board of Directors at ten.
+At the Annual Meeting, ten nominees will be elected to serve on the Board until the 2016 Annual Meeting of Stockholders and until their respective successors have been duly elected and qualified.
+The Nominating and Corporate Governance Committee has recommended, and the Board has nominated, Seymour Holtzman, David A. Levin, Alan S. Bernikow, Jesse Choper, John E. Kyees, Willem Mesdag, Ward K. Mooney, George T. Porter Jr., Mitchell S. Presser and Ivy Ross as nominees.
 All of the nominees currently serve as members of our Board of Directors.
+Each of the nominees has agreed to stand for re-election and to serve if elected.

-Unless a proxy shall specify that it is not to be voted for a nominee, it is intended that the shares represented by each duly executed and returned proxy will be voted in favor of the election as directors of Seymour Holtzman, David A. Levin, Alan S. Bernikow, Jesse Choper, John E. Kyees, Ward K. Mooney, George T. Porter Jr., Mitchell S. Presser and Ivy Ross.
-Although management expects all nominees to accept nomination and to serve if elected, proxies will be voted for a substitute if a nominee is unable or unwilling to accept nomination or election.
+Unless a proxy shall specify that it is not to be voted for a nominee, it is intended that the shares represented by each duly executed and returned proxy will be voted in favor of the election as directors of Seymour Holtzman, David A. Levin, Alan S. Bernikow, Jesse Choper, John E. Kyees, Willem Mesdag, Ward K. Mooney, George T. Porter Jr., Mitchell S. Presser and Ivy Ross.
+Although management expects all nominees to serve if elected, proxies will be voted for a substitute if a nominee is unable or unwilling to accept nomination or election.
 Cumulative voting is not permitted.